camunda/camunda-docs/docs/components/concepts/signals.md

 description: "Broadcast signals to trigger signal events"
 ---

-Signals can be broadcasted within Zeebe.
-These broadcasts are caught by [signal catch events](../modeler/bpmn/signal-events/signal-events.md).
+Signals are a similar concept to [messages](messages.md).
+The big difference is that messages are correlated to a specific process instance, whereas signals can trigger _all_ the matching signal events with a single broadcast.
-Once a signal is caught the process instance will respond accordingly.
+Depending on the type of [signal catch events](../modeler/bpmn/signal-events/signal-events.md) the process instance will respond accordingly.

 ## Signal subscriptions

 Signals work using subscriptions.
 When a process encounters a signal catch event it will create a new signal subscription.
-Ths process instance will wait until a signal with a matching name is broadcasted in Zeebe.
+Ths process instance will wait until a signal with a matching name is broadcasted.
 You can define the signal name in the process definition.

 ## Signal Cardinality